sexeniiosi/mechanicjob-ragemp/README.md

 <details>
   <summary><strong>How to Install</strong></summary>

-  1. Clone the repository: `git clone https://github.com/yourusername/repository.git`
-  2. Place the files in the appropriate directories on your RAGE MP server.
+  1. Place the files in the appropriate directories on your RAGE MP server.
-  3. Start the RAGE MP server.
+  2. Start the RAGE MP server.
-  4. In the server console, start the resource with the command `/start resource_name`.
+  3. In the server console, start the resource with the command `/start resource_name`.

 </details>